asyncapi/asyncapi-react/docs/configuration/config-modification.md

   - **showErrors?: boolean**

-    This field turns on or off displaying validation and/or parsing errors on the top of component.
+    This field turns on or off the option displaying validation or parsing errors that show at the top of the component.
     This field is set to `false` by default.

 ## Examples